GopalSharma/moodle-qformat_csv/README.md

 --------------

-## 2. Extended CSV :
+#### 2. Extended CSV :

 This CSV file will have extra fields like answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark.<br>
-	All the other (except Header) rows/lines contain details about the one question ie. question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark. file with many other options.<br>
+	All the other (except Header) rows/lines contain details about the one question ie. **question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark**. file with many other options.<br>

 Each line will contain the details about the one question.